 The Company's revenues from the segment of leasable office space in Israel have not been materially affected since the outbreak of the Covid-19 crisis, other than due to a response to specific requests of tenants in the Company's office properties for relief (mainly tenants the reopening of which has been banned or significantly restricted such as: gyms, colleges, etc.) as well as the spreading out of rent payments due to the Covid-19 crisis.
-Debt collection in Q1/2021 amounts to approx. 100% (except for unique businesses such as gyms and restaurants).
+Further to the aforesaid, during the report period, the Company witnessed high demand for leasable office areas, particularly in the area of Tel Aviv.

 Furthermore, in view of the reduced use, during the Report Period, of the Company's car parks which serve both the retail centers and malls segment and the office segment, the Company's revenues from operation of the car parks have decreased.
-Concurrently, the Company took cost-saving measures.
-The total adverse effect on the results of operations of the car parks in Q1/2021 amounted to approx. NIS 4 million.
+At the same time, the Company took cost-saving measures.
+The total adverse effect on the results of operations of the car parks in the Report Period amounted to approx. NIS 6 million.